 The practical fix is to let an app handle it for you.

-The app requires no registration, and your data never leaves your device.
-Receipt scanning can be tried five times for free.
+The app requires no registration, and your data stays on your device.
+Receipt scanning is free — 5 scans to start, or unlimited with a Pro subscription.

 Small changes, real savings